 • Content Generation: Create customized learning materials and assessments

-Traditional educational technology relies on static content delivery—videos, quizzes, and interactive modules that behave the same way for every learner.
+Traditional educational technology relies on static content delivery—videos, quizzes, and interactive modules that behave identically for every learner.
 AI transforms this model by creating dynamic, responsive experiences that evolve based on each student’s interactions.
 When a student struggles with a concept, AI systems provide additional scaffolding.
 When they master material quickly, the system advances them to more challenging content automatically.

 Key Benefits of AI in Education